Which is the best Soup Maker for making delicious home-made soup

 Or how about a slow cooker that you can leave to cook your soup while your out or at work I’m sure you will find what your looking for on this site.

-How do you like to cook yours
+How do you like to make your soup

 When your feeling hungry and you fancy a bowl of delicious hot soup there are several options available to you.